 CBC has developed specific expectations to help ensure a safe, rewarding, and fun learning environment.
 It is important that you review these expectations.
 Appropriate behavior is expected at all times.

-If you have any questions concerning CBC expectations, please contact us at 401-454-7245 or email@example.com.
-We’re here to make your sailing experience as safe and enjoyable as possible.
+If you have any questions concerning CBC expectations, please contact us at 401-454-7245 or firstname.lastname@example.org.
+We’re here to make your sailing and paddling experience as safe and enjoyable as possible.

 CBC has developed rules and procedures to help ensure a safe, rewarding, and fun learning environment.
 It is important that you review these rules.
 Appropriate behavior is expected at all times.
 Failure to observe the rules and procedures vary according to the nature of the infraction, but can include loss of sailing and/or paddling privileges and/ or expulsion.
 Verbal or physical abuse, or behavior that jeopardizes your safety or that of anyone else in the program, will result in a written warning.
 A second incident will constitute a brief suspension from the program.
 An additional incident will result in an extended suspension or dismissal from the remainder of the season without refund of tuition or membership fee.